Reverse sneezing: Signs and symptoms

 Reverse sneezing oftentimes occurs when the pet is asleep or immediately after a long nap.
-It can also be experienced following play, exercise or meals.
+It can also be experienced following play, exercise, or meals.
 Other pets experience it whilst inhaling dust but the episodes of reverse sneezing typically occur randomly.
 The pet's size does not have a direct impact on reverse sneezing.
 However, smaller breeds have shown to be more susceptible to reverse sneezing.
 In addition, research shows that brachycephalic dogs and cats are more prone to develop reverse sneezing than other dog or cat breeds.

 Reverse sneezing is characterized by rapid and long inhalations, extending from the head and neck.
 In most cases, the pet stands still during an episode.
 A snorting or gagging sound can be observed as a result of a pet inhaling their sneezes.

 The pet undergoes reverse sneezing to expel an irritating agent.
 Normally, a regular sneeze helps by expelling the irritating agent in the nasal cavity.
 Coughing will make the irritating agent move further down in the trachea.
 Reverse sneezing is a way of the pet's body to expel an irritating agent slightly further down at the nasopharynx or the area near the soft palate.
 Some examples of possible causes of irritation that result in reverse sneezing include: allergies, nasal mites, exercise intolerance and elongated soft palate.
 An elongated soft palate mostly occurs in dogs or cats of brachycephalic breeds.

-A pet that experiences reverse sneezing, appears to be normal after an episode of reverse sneezing.
+A pet that experiences reverse sneezing appears to be normal after an episode.
 Most pets who are prone to developing the condition will experience reverse sneezing repeatedly throughout their lives.
 The reverse sneezing might be distressing for the animal but it is not known to be harmful.

 Reverse sneezing as a symptom of other conditions

-It is common for reverse sneezing to be a symptom of another condition or diagnosis, meaning reverse sneezing might lead to the discovery of an underlying condition.
+It is common for reverse sneezing to be a symptom of another condition or diagnosis, so that it might lead to the discovery of an underlying condition.
 A pet which was diagnosed with nasal eucoleosis was experiencing symptoms of reverse sneezing amongst other clinical symptoms.